Software product management

-Software product management (sometimes also referred to as digital product management or, in the right context just product management) is the discipline of building, implementing and managing software or digital products, taking into account life cycle considerations and an audience.
-It is the discipline and business process which governs a product from its inception to the market or customer delivery and service in order to maximize revenue.
+Software product management (sometimes referred to as digital product management or just product management depending on the context) is the discipline of building, implementing and managing digital products, taking into account life cycle, user interface and user experience design, use cases, and user audience.
+It governs the development cycle of a product from its inception to the market or customer delivery and service in order to maximize revenue.
 This is in contrast to software that is delivered in an ad hoc manner, typically to a limited clientele, e.g. service.

 The need for software product management

-To develop, sell and support a successful software product a business needs to solve its market problem, understand its market, identify the opportunity as well as develop and market an appropriate piece of software.
+To develop, sell, and support a successful software product a business needs to solve its market problem, understand its market, identify the opportunity as well as develop and market an appropriate piece of software.
 Hence the need for product management as a core business function in software companies.

-Hardware and physical products companies may also need software product management, since software and digital systems are often part of the delivery, such as when providing operating systems, or supporting the physical product or software embedded in a device.
+Hardware and physical product companies may also need software product management, since software and digital systems are often part of the delivery, such as when providing operating systems, or supporting the physical product or software embedded in a device.

 The role of software product manager

-The software product manager leads and manages one or several products from the inception to the phase-out in order to create customer value and deliver measurable business benefits.
-He or she collaborates with cross-functional teams (such as marketing, sales, engineering, finance, quality assurance/testing, customer service, manufacturing and installation) in order to build a product that fulfills a product vision and to turn it into business success.
-The role determines what products, enhancements and features to build and is accountable for the business success within an entire product portfolio.
-The product manager develops the product roadmap and is responsible for the entire value chain of a product throughout its life cycle.

-Software product management roles can be further subdivided depending on the focus: Product owner, product marketing manager, technical product manager and strategic product manager.
-Software program managers focus on the project deliveries of engineering processes, design, documentation, planning, execution, operations and feedback.

-Software product managers can deliver better results by: